 If you’re not sure where your business credit history stands, register with Nav to gain access to your business credit scores and reports (as well as your personal credit score).

-If you’re in the business of fixing up and flipping houses, you may have several financing options for investment property loans, including bridge loans, hard money loans from private money lenders and others.
+If you’re in the business real estate investing, you may have several financing options for investment property loans, including bridge loans, hard money loans from private money lenders and others.

 As you consider the best option for you, take a look at the different types of LOCs, and also the lenders that offer them.
-It’s best to apply — or get quotes if they offer a pre-qualification process — with several lenders to get an idea of what the loan is going to cost you, as well as the terms.
+You’ll want to compare your options to get an idea of cost and terms that are available.